Migracode-Barcelona/old-syllabus-contents/js-core-2/week-08/lesson.md

 #### Exercises

-From [exercises-js2-week2 repo](https://github.com/Migracode-Barcelona/exercises-js2-week2) in folder **InClass/A-dom-manipulation** do Task5 in exercise.js
+From [exercises-js2-week2 repo](https://github.com/Migracode-Barcelona/exercises-js2-week2) in folder **InClass/A-dom-manipulation** do Task4 and Task5 in exercise.js

 {% include "./homework.md" %}